Whale Shark in Holbox: Best Season, Rules and How to Book Your Tour

 - Sea turtles

-- Seabirds such as frigates, pelicans, and seagulls
+- Frigate birds, pelicans, and seagulls

 What Do You Need to Swim with the Whale Shark?